ndcharles/ndcharles/README.md

 # Ndidi Charles Nweke (@ndcharles)

 An engineering graduate who found himself in the classroom.
-I am currently in data science/ML, which has been awesome so far🙌.
-My interests are in real-life applications of data science/ML especially, but not limited to, business/marketing analytics and education.
+I am currently a data scientist, which has been awesome so far🙌.
+My interests are in real-life applications of data science/Machine Learning.

 ## Fun fact
 ⚡ An analytically complex mind built for problem solving✨<br>